GraffiTab/GraffiTab-Backend/digitalOcean/provision/load-balancer/load-balancer.md

 * Configure HAProxy using the configuration file outlined above, substituting the placeholders with the right values

+## Configure HTTPS (LetsEncrypt)

+Obtain a free SSL certificate from [here](sslforfree.com).
+To create the .pem file required for HTTPS, run the following commands:

+`openssl pkcs12 -export -out graffitab.pkcs12 -inkey private.key -in certificate.crt -certfile ca_bundle.crt`

+and then

+`openssl pkcs12 -in graffitab.pkcs12 -out dev.graffitab.com.pem -nodes`

+After this follow the normal procedure of copying the PEM file and restarting HAProxy as above.

 ## Troubleshooting

 ### Logging